BhanuCheitanya/HeartArrythmia/README.md

 drastically decreases the computational and the runtime of the model from 7-8 hours to 2-3 hours, all this occurs at a faster rate for even bigger dataset and has the accuracy gaining at double the rate for much less epochs.

+#Findings of the model
+As there were multiple classes to predict the results of irregularities, a precision, recall and f1- score was calculated for each class to be predicted the results of.
+The accuracy was found to be above the 99 thresholds.
+All this was followed by the final confusion matrix which made the concept of the performance of the model clear for the understanding of further development.
+This concluded the working of the entire model in brief.
+The model was found to be 99% accurate and is found fit for those datasets which are present in .cv format.
+The model gives us knowledge about the values of True Positives, False Positives, True Negatives and False Negatives.
+This tells us how good our model is and how many times it gives us the appropriate results.
+The results of the current model can be improved further by using other "Feature Extraction" techniques and also by adding additional layers.
+The model does seem to have more room for improvement although the limitations for the existing technology and knowledge acts as a barrier and hence these seems a theoretical approach for the improvements further, being able to detect the R sinusoidal wave, we can further calculate the less evasive and less complicated waves which are easier for the computation and then combine the models to get a complete and accurate figure for the prediction which might not be needed to be read by the medical professional and solely by the current existing model.